passbolt/go-passbolt-cli/README.md

 | --- | --- |
 |`none`|just errors if challenged for MFA.
 |`interactive-totp` | prompts for interactive entry of TOTP Codes.
-|`noninteractive-totp` | automatically generates TOTP Codes when challenged, it requires the `totpToken` flag to be set to your totp Secret, you can configure the behavior using the `mfaDelay`, `mfaRetrys` and `totpOffset` flags
+|`noninteractive-totp` | automatically generates TOTP Codes when challenged, it requires the `mfaTotpToken` flag to be set to your totp Secret, you can configure the behavior using the `mfaDelay`, `mfaRetrys` and `mfaTotpOffset` flags

 # Server Verification